LazyTown: History and production

+Future

+On 16 May 2024, in an interview given to Stöð 2, Magnús Scheving received the rights for LazyTown back from Warner Bros.
+Discovery.
+Also expressing interest in reviving the show in some way, Scheving remarks, "LazyTown must be moving.
+We sometimes say "Let's move the world".
+Let's move the world.
+That's what LazyTown should do.
+I think that LazyTown has a lot to do again, as can be seen from YouTube views and such.
+It's a hugely popular topic, incredibly."

 Television and on-demand history

-In the United States, the show debuted on Nick Jr. on 16 August 2004 and ended in 15 October 2007.
-The second season debuted in the United States on Nick Jr. in 2006.
-It also aired in the United States on CBS, as part of the Nick Jr. on CBS Saturday morning block, from 18 September 2004 to 9 September 2006.
-The series aired daily on the Nick Jr. channel from 28 September 2009 until 19 July 2010.
-On 18 April 2011, Sprout acquired the US TV rights to LazyTown, and started airing the series on 5 September 2011.
-It aired daily on the channel until 26 September 2016.
+In the United States, the show debuted on Nickelodeon on the Nick Jr. block on August 16, 2004, and ended on October 15, 2007.
+The second season debuted in the United States on Nickelodeon in 2006.
+It also aired in the United States on CBS, as part of the Nick Jr. on CBS Saturday morning block, from September 18, 2004, to September 9, 2006.
+The series aired daily on the Nick Jr. Channel from September 28, 2009, to July 19, 2010.
+On April 18, 2011, PBS Kids Sprout acquired the US TV rights to LazyTown.
+The series aired daily on PBS Kids Sprout from September 5, 2011, to September 26, 2016.
+LazyTown aired on NBC Kids from July 7, 2012, to March 27, 2016.

 The series has been broadcast on a variety of networks internationally, many of which belong to Viacom Media Networks.
 Nickelodeon Southeast Asia has carried the program in eleven territories.
-In Austria and Germany, it is shown on Nickelodeon Austria In the United Kingdom and Ireland, it aired on Nick Jr. UK, Noggin, Boomerang and CBeebies.
-The series arrived in the UK on the 3rd of October 2005, making a simultaneous debut on both Nickelodeon and CBeebies.
+In Australia and New Zealand, it is shown on Nickelodeon Australia.
+In the United Kingdom and Ireland, it aired on Nick Jr. UK, Noggin, Boomerang and CBeebies.
+The series arrived in the UK on October 3, 2005, making a simultaneous debut on both Nickelodeon and CBeebies.
 CBeebies aired the first two series and stopped repeats in March 2012.
 Nick Jr UK stopped airing repeats in 2011.
 After the series was revived for seasons three and four, Turner's Cartoonito premiered episodes from 2013 to 2014.
-Viacom's Channel 5 also aired the newer episodes as part of its Milkshake! block until 2016.
+Viacom's Channel 5 also aired the newer episodes as part of its Milkshake! programming block until 2016.
 Channel 5's Demand 5 service carried episodes of the Icelandic version in 2015.